Sébastien Piqueronies: Coaching career

 In 2007, he became the head of the Toulouse Pôle Espoirs at Lycée Jolimont.
 During his five years with the U17s in Toulouse, he closely followed the development of players like Sébastien Bézy, Jean-Marc Doussain, Gillian Galan, Geoffrey Palis, Teddy Iribaren, Antoine Dupont, Florian Verhaeghe, and Romain Ntamack.

 Piqueronies later became a coach at the France Pôle in Marcoussis and served as the coach of the France U17 team from 2015 to 2016.

 In 2017, he was promoted to manager of the France U19 team and worked alongside coaches Sébastien Calvet and Aubin Hueber.
 In 2018, he assumed the role of manager for the France national under-20 rugby union team, succeeding Thomas Lièvremont, and was supported by coaches Éric Dasalmartini and David Darricarrère.
 In June 2018 and June 2019, he led the team to the title of World Rugby Under 20 Champion.

 In 2020, he became the new manager of the France Jeunes program and passed on the role of U20 team manager to Philippe Boher.
 He then oversaw various male youth teams in the French setup.

 Section Paloise

 In 2021, he concluded his tenure with the French Rugby Federation (FFR) and assumed the role of manager at Section Paloise, starting with the 2021–2022 season.
-His official appointment as manager took effect on May 1, 2021, with the purpose of contributing to the conclusion of the 2020–2021 season.
+His official appointment as manager took effect on 1 May 2021, with the purpose of contributing to the conclusion of the 2020–2021 season.

-In his role in Béarn, he has been entrusted with the task of nurturing a team including many young and promising French players, including four 2023 World Rugby U20 Champions: Théo Attissogbé, Brent Liufau, Clément Mondinat, Hugo Auradou as well as star centre Emilien Gailleton.
+In his role in Béarn, he was given the task of nurturing a team including many young and promising French players, including four 2023 World Rugby U20 Champions: Théo Attissogbé, Brent Liufau, Clément Mondinat, Hugo Auradou as well as star centre Emilien Gailleton.
 Additionally, he has introduced experienced foreign players to the squad, such as English talents Dan Robson and Joe Simmonds, and notably, the legendary All Black, Sam Whitelock, who joins his brother Luke on the team.

 In 2023, Sébastien Piqueronies extends his role as the manager of Pau until 2027.